 People who are addicted just compulsively and exclusively pursue pleasure.

 On a neurological level this is wrong.
 Addiction is associated with dopamine system in the brain.
 Dopamine is often connected with pleasure but it is fundamentally about wanting, not liking.
 This is clear when addictions deepen and a person continues in their addictive behavior long after they have lost the pleasure it might have once brought them.

 When you hear the stories of those struggling with addiction, they might note early pleasure.
-But what drive the addiction is the moral good that they are pursuing.
+But what drives the addiction is the moral good that they are pursuing.
 This might be to ease pain, to experience connection, relieve anxiety or experience transcendence.

 In this case, Dunnington continues, addiction can be understood as a kind of misdirected worship.
-It is a pursuit of the kinds of moral goods that all humans desire but in a way that can not ultimately fulfill.
+It is a pursuit of the kinds of moral goods that all humans desire but in a way they can not ultimately fulfill.